Spartan1034x/DayZ_Tool/README.md

 This spawn editor was created to expedite the creation of .json for spawnGearPresetFiles.
 There is currently minimal validation for equipment restrictions.
 So yes if you put a 75 round drum mag on your Tundra, your file will not work.

+### Weather Configurator
+This tool allows you to load custom cfgweather.xml files or start from scratch to edit and optimize your desired weather settings.
+It includes many helpful tools and tips for both beginners and pros alike.